EXtremeExploit/pepv/README.md

     * `/app/share/runtime/share/pepv/pepv.ui`
     * `/run/host/user-share/pepv/pepv.ui`
     * `/run/host/share/pepv/pepv.ui`

+* If you want you can also resize the logo to multiple resolutions and put the images in `usr/share/icons/hicolor/SIZExSIZE/apps/pepv.png` so GTK chooses the correct resolution automatically

 # I dont know how to code but i want to use this program.
 * Follow the instructions above, you dont need to understand them